 The Brand Authority Index measures three weighted dimensions.
 Each tells you something different about how AI sees your brand.

-Answer Presence
+Answer Presence (Weight: ~40%)

 Does AI mention your brand when asked relevant category and intent queries?
 Not just "what is [brand]" but "what are the best tools for [your use case]?"
 The distinction matters — most brands pass the identity test but fail the category and intent tests.
+The most common Answer Presence failure isn't total absence — it's partial absence.
+A brand might appear in identity queries but be completely missing from buyer intent queries.
+This means AI knows who you are but doesn't recommend you when someone's actually buying.

-Message Pull-Through
+Message Pull-Through (Weight: ~35%)

 When AI does mention you, does it get the description right?
 We measure this against a brand's "ground truth" — the actual positioning, category, products, and differentiators as defined by the brand itself.
 The gap between ground truth and AI output is the Message Pull-Through score.
+This dimension carries the highest business impact per point because inaccurate descriptions actively steer buyers away, whereas low presence simply means you're not in the conversation.

 60% of brands have at least one significant misrepresentation — wrong category being the most common (59.8% of errors).
+Among Misread brands, the average Message Pull-Through score is below 30.

-Owned Citations
+Owned Citations (Weight: ~25%)

 Does AI reference your authoritative sources?
 When Claude answers a question about your brand, does it cite your website, your documentation, your case studies — or a third-party article from 2022?
 Owned citations create a positive feedback loop for future accuracy.
+When AI models cite your sources, future training reinforces correct information.
+When they cite outdated third-party content, the errors compound.

 Brands with high owned citation rates have 3x more stable BAI scores week-over-week.
+Improving owned citations is the single best predictor of sustained BAI improvement over 90 days.

 BAI distribution across 5,829 brands: